What is a Veterinary Assistant?

 - Collect samples such as blood, urine, or tissue for testing

-Veterinary assistants play a large role in helping veterinarians and scientists with surgery and other procedures.
-They may prepare equipment and pass surgical instruments and materials to veterinarians during surgery.
-They may also move animals and hold or restrain them during testing and other procedures.
+Veterinary assistants play a large role in helping veterinarians with surgery and other procedures.
+They prepare equipment and pass surgical instruments and materials to veterinarians during surgery, and hold or restrain the animal during testing and other procedures.

-Veterinary assistants must show emotional strength, stability and maturity in cases where they must treat abused animals or euthanize those who cannot be returned to a reasonable quality of life.
-Good people skills are also necessary, as veterinary assistants are often the first point of contact for distressed animal owners.
+Veterinary assistants must show emotional strength, stability, and maturity in cases where they treat abused animals or euthanize those who cannot be returned to a reasonable quality of life.
+Great people skills are also necessary, as veterinary assistants are often the first point of contact for distressed animal owners.

 What is the workplace of a Veterinary Assistant like?

 Although the majority of veterinary assistants work in clinics and animal hospitals, others are employed in laboratories, colleges, universities, and research facilities.
 Their work may be physically or emotionally demanding.
 They may witness abused animals or may need to help euthanize sick, injured, or unwanted animals.

 Veterinary assistants work full or part time, and often have the option of flexible hours.
 Those who work in 24-hour facilities such as animal hospitals may need to work evenings, nights, weekends, or holidays.